AWS RDS Postgres audit

 Environment limits

 RDS exposes rds_superuser rather than full host control.
-Parameter groups, extension settings, logs, and OS metrics may require separate AWS access outside this read-only audit.
+Parameter groups, extension settings, logs, and OS metrics may require separate AWS access outside this evidence-focused audit.

 Why EXPLAIN and parameter review stay manual